fuhui14/SWEN90017-2024-TAP/docs/meetings/Client Meetings/Client Meeting 1.md

 A:

+#### Q: What security measures do you expect us to implement for the platform, especially considering it will be used within a secure LAN?
+Are there any specific security protocols we should follow?
+(Claire Shou)

+A:

+#### Q: Are there any specific performance requirements for the application?
+For example, do you expect it to handle a certain number of concurrent users or process a certain amount of data within a given time frame?
+(Claire Shou)

+A:

+#### Q: What are the expected input file formats for the application?
+Should it support audio files only, or are other formats like video or text files also required?
+(Claire Shou)

+A:

 #### Q: For the frontend design, can we use frameworks?
 Do you recommend us to use any specific framework?
 (Lecheng Chen)

 A: